Ah, cruising the canals of Amsterdam, sipping on a biertje on an Amsterdam terrace, and tiptoeing among the tulips. What a vacation!

 An eSIM: what is it?

-As the name suggests, an eSIM (or e-SIM) is an Embedded SIM that provides you with a cellular plan without replacing your physical SIM card from back home.
+An eSIM (or e-SIM) is an embedded SIM that provides you with handy access to a cellular data plan, without needing to remove your physical SIM card from your home country.

-It also means it doesn’t work per se with every phone, check our list of compatible phones at the end of this article.
+Unfortunately, this also means that eSIMs don’t necessarily work with every phone.
+(Handy tip: you can check our list of compatible phones at the end of this article!)

 READ MORE | Mobile phones and SIM cards in the Netherlands: the ultimate guide

-Because it doesn’t require a physical card, it’s ridiculously easy to install, making an eSIM perfect when you’re on the go and want to have a fast and easy connection. 🛫
+Because they don’t require a physical card, eSIMs are ridiculously easy to install — making them echt handig (really handy) when you’re on the go and want seamless connectivity. 🛫

 Picture this: you’re on a trip to the Netherlands and want to show your parents how you’re exploring Amsterdam’s spectacular museums in real time (don’t worry, you can visit an Amsterdam coffeeshop later).

-With an eSIM, you can do that in a matter of seconds — no need to search for the nearest available WiFi or beg the locals for a hotspot. 😉
+With an eSIM, you can do that in a matter of seconds, and there’s no need to search for the nearest available WiFi or beg the locals for a hotspot. 😉

 Should I get an eSIM when coming to the Netherlands?